GeekGuin/Geekguin-Standards/PHP/php.md

 # PHP

-Our php workflow will be MVC oriented,
+Our php workflow will be MVC oriented.